garcmax/ninibot/README.md

 !yt "searchquery" : will return a youtube video matching the query

 ### Authorization and Credentials
-You'll need to set some credentials to use imgur and youtube :
+You'll need to set some credentials to use the API on which the bot rely.
+Thoses credentials are all put in ./src/admin/config.js :

 1. process.env.NODE_IMGUR_CLIENT_ID is the clientID for the bot
 2. process.env.NODE_GOOGLE_API_TOKEN is the google api token for the bot (without it, no youtube search !)